 Although to my taste, the additional scale is somewhat superfluous, it is still a nice “free” option, at least for a person whose idea of a fine time measuring device is something closer to Breitling Navitimer rather than Rolex Submariner.

-While their Daynight 32 T100 three-hander is animated by an inexpensive Seiko NH35 hand-wound caliber, this version features a more complex ETA Valjoux 7754 caliber that comes in an Elaboree grade and features a personalized oscillating weight with nicely done vertical Geneva stripes.
+While their Daynight 32 T100 three-hander features an inexpensive Seiko NH35 hand-wound caliber, this version sports a more complex ETA Valjoux 7754 caliber that comes in an Élaborée grade and features a personalized oscillating weight with nicely done vertical Geneva stripes.

 The choice of the body will limit the demand for the timekeeper because it is much less comfortable to wear on a daily basis.
 On the other hand, it may be popular among hardcore divers who prefer to go underwater with an electronic diving computer and with a mechanical wristwatch as an additional safety measure.
 However, the remarkable WR rating of this gadget is partially neutered with an impressive price stick, which turns this otherwise nice tool into a luxury item leading us back to square one: there are not so many persons willing to wear this oversized monster as an accessory.
 Go figure.

 Another thing that makes this new T100 GMT a bit less desirable than, say, their own DayNight T100 OPS Diver three-hander that they have released just last year, is the way the dial is stuffed with information: speaking frankly, you don’t need all these scales and sub-dials in a tool watch.

 To increase its water tightness, the case is equipped with a 4.00-millimeter thick sapphire crystal, as well as with screw-down chronograph push-pieces and crown.